The New Adventures of Batman: Development

-In September 1968, before The New Adventures of Batman, Filmation Associates had created and aired an animated Batman series (pre-Bat-Mite), named The Batman/Superman Hour, for CBS.
-This series, the first Saturday Morning vehicle for the Caped Crusader, paired up new Batman and Robin adventures with old Superman/Superboy episodes.
-In 1969, it was repackaged into 30-minute episodes without the Man of Steel and renamed Batman with Robin the Boy Wonder.
+In September 1968, before The New Adventures of Batman, Filmation had created and aired an animated series named The Batman/Superman Hour for CBS.
+This series, the first Saturday morning cartoon series for Batman, paired up newly made Batman and Robin adventures with Superman and Superboy segments from the existing series The New Adventures of Superman.
+In 1969, it was repackaged into 30-minute episodes without the Superman segments and renamed Batman with Robin the Boy Wonder.

 The New Adventures of Batman was produced concurrently with Super Friends, which was produced by the competing Hanna-Barbera Productions and included Batman and Robin as members, marking a rare occurrence in animation history which saw two studios simultaneously producing series featuring the same characters.
-The main distinction was that in Filmation’s series, Batman and Robin were voiced by Adam West and Burt Ward, the lead actors of the 1960s Batman series.
-At the time, Hanna-Barbera's Batman and Robin were voiced by Olan Soule and Casey Kasem, who also voiced the Dynamic Duo for Filmation's 1968 version, The Batman/Superman Hour.
+The main distinction was that in Filmation's series, Batman and Robin were voiced by Adam West and Burt Ward, the lead actors of the 1960s Batman live-action series, while on Super Friends they were voiced by Olan Soule and Casey Kasem, who had previously voiced the characters in Filmation's The Batman/Superman Hour.

 Airdates

 The New Adventures of Batman premiered February 12, 1977, on CBS.
-The episodes from this series were later aired along with other Filmation shows—such as Tarzan, Lord of the Jungle (1976, CBS) —as part of: The Batman/Tarzan Adventure Hour (1977–1978 CBS), Tarzan and the Super 7 (1978–1980 CBS), and Batman and the Super 7 (1980–1981 NBC).
+The episodes from this series were later aired along with other Filmation shows — such as Tarzan, Lord of the Jungle (1976, CBS) — as part of The Batman/Tarzan Adventure Hour (1977–1978, CBS), Tarzan and the Super 7 (1978–1980, CBS), and Batman and the Super 7 (1980–1981, NBC).